Ricardouchub/Alzheimers-disease-risk-prediction-project/README.md

     Several machine learning models were trained and evaluated, with **XGBoost** selected for its high performance.
 Instead of a binary prediction, the model was designed to output a nuanced **Risk Score** from prediction probabilities.

 3.  **Patient Profiling (Clustering):**
-    Unsupervised learning (**K-Means** clustering) was applied to the subset of diagnosed patients.
+    **K-Means** clustering was applied to the subset of diagnosed patients.
 This phase aimed to discover underlying data structures and identify distinct patient **phenotypes** based on their clinical and lifestyle profiles.

 4.  **Interactive Dashboard:**
     A user-friendly web application was built using **Streamlit**.
 This dashboard integrates the predictive model and allows users to input patient data to receive a real-time risk assessment.
 Crucially, it incorporates **SHAP** to generate a waterfall plot that explains every prediction, making the model's decisions transparent.